wireapp/brand/Tone of Voice.md

 In the application, numerals should be used in all cases to save space:
 _(1 message pending, 3 conversations, Your password must be at least 6 characters)_.

-However, on the website, numbers from one to nine should be spelled out (for example, there are three ways to download the Wire application...)
+However, on the website, numbers from one to nine should be spelled out (for example, “there are three ways to download Wire.”)

 ### Politeness, within reason
 We try to sound courteous without being obsequious.
 While we are not afraid to use “please” or thank you” where applicable, we use these phrases judiciously.

-For example, in an initial message in the application, we may ask a user to: “Enter a phone number”.
+For example, in an initial message in the application, we may ask a user to “Enter a phone number”.
 If there’s a mistake and we need to generate a second message, this is the time to say: “Please enter a valid phone number”.

 ### Punctuation
 * We do not use full stops in most UI strings (for example, “Start a conversation”).
 However, copy on the website should be punctuated correctly.